VagelisKalimeris/Test-Go-RestApi/README.md

 ## Design
+Having access to the system would have enabled pre-configuring a test environment with data.
+That would have offered resource creation and test run decoupling.
+Since this was not an option, a dynamic approach was followed:
+- A set of test data is created at setup and removed during teardown.
+During these phases `CREATE`/`DELETE` operations are tested too.
+- Tests access these resources and create/delete extra ones, on a need basis.
+When this happens `CREATE`/`DELETE` operations are not asserted again, since this is already part of setup/teardown.

 ## Limitations
 `PUT` operations are not covered.
-This is because testing them would have been very similar to `PATCH`.
+This is because testing them would have been very similar to `PATCH` which is covered.

 ## Bugs Discovered
 All test cases marked with `@pytest.mark.xfail` are one of: